Coughing is your body’s way of getting rid of an irritant. Many things can cause a dry cough in kids, from a simple cold to an inhaled object.

-A variety of viral respiratory infections can lead to coughing due to irritation and inflammation in the airways.
+Various viral or bacterial respiratory infections can lead to coughing due to irritation and inflammation in the airways.

-Some infections that are usually caused by viruses and can lead to a dry cough in kids include:
+Other infections that can lead to dry cough in kids

 Depending on the infection, the cough may sound hoarse or have more of a wheezing sound.
-It may also get worse at night due to mucus from the nose trickling down the throat, causing irritation.
+It may also worsen at night due to mucus from the nose trickling down the throat, irritating.

 Other signs that your child may have a viral infection include:

 - body aches and pains